tekritesh/bio-mos/README.md

 ###

 We use the 0-5cm mean depth for creating the soil profile.

-Assumption: We use a bounding box of 1000m around the occurrence location and take mean values of soil variable to account for resolution difference and errors in exact latitutde and longitude of reported GBIF occurence
+A bounding box of 1000m around the occurrence location is used to compute the mean value of the soil variable in that region.
+This accounts for resolution difference and errors in exact latitude and longitude of the reported GBIF occurrence.

 ## Land Cover

-Land Cover refers to the physical terrian at a location.
-Land Cover labels can help ecologist quickly conceptualize the physical environment around an occurence.
-For getting land cover labels we make use of Google's Dynamic World (https://developers.google.com/earth-engine/datasets/catalog/GOOGLE_DYNAMICWORLD_V1) which has spatial resolution of 10m.
+Land cover refers to the physical terrian of a location.
+Land cover labels can help ecologists quickly conceptualize the physical environment around an occurrence.
+For getting land cover labels, we use [**Google's Dynamic World**](https://developers.google.com/earth-engine/datasets/catalog/GOOGLE_DYNAMICWORLD_V1) which has a spatial resolution of 10m.

 ### Land Cover Labels

-The dynamic world datasett contains near real-time (NRT) land use land cover (LULC) predictions created from Sentinel-2 imagery for nine land use land cover (LULC) classes as described in the table below.
+The dynamic world dataset contains near real-time (NRT) land use land cover (LULC) predictions created from Sentinel-2 imagery for nine land use land cover (LULC) classes as described in the table below.

 | Name              |  Description
 | -----------       | ----------------------------